 - Add it all up and then take another look at that low Management Fee rate

 - Ask them if they have a separate auditable Trust Account for holding rents

 - Ask if they make interest on the balance of their Trust Account

 - Make sure you’re comparing apples with apples, because there are a lot of different fruits out there

 Let’s also not forget that the list above is just the fees that could be charged to you as a rental owner.
-I haven’t mentioned any potential fees possibly being charged to tenants.
-That’s in my next blog so come back soon.
+I haven’t mentioned any potential fees possibly being charged to your tenants.